 But signing up was just the first step.
 There remained two initial obstacles to contend with in order to actually do this ride.
 One, it required a certain degree of training.
 While over the winter I didn’t lose all the fitness I’d attained last year doing the Tahoe and Santa Cruz rides, what with the limited daylight and other obligations I was juggling I found it challenging to get much time on my bike in recent months.

-And one of my potential donors took umbrage at the situation.
-Given that the ride itself is so expensive to put on, he decided that too much of his donation was going to essentially subsidize what he believed was a biking vacation for me, and he couldn’t justify it.
+In fact, one person I asked to contribute actually took umbrage at the request.
+Given that the ride itself is so expensive to put on he decided that too much of his donation would be going to essentially subsidize what he believed was a biking vacation for me, and he couldn’t justify it.
 But his cynicism was misplaced.
-What became apparent over the course of the event was that the ride was so much more than the ride.
-Certainly there were people like me who signed up just because for the personal challenge.
+What became apparent over the course of the event was that the ride was so much more than just the ride.
+Certainly there were people like me who had signed up for the personal challenge.
 But there were many, many others for whom this was a cause they were deeply, deeply connected to, and their fundraising far surpassed the minimum.
-If all riders had only raised the minimum the event would have raised only $6.6 million or so, and the organizers acknowledged that such an amount wouldn’t be enough to justify the expense of the event.
-Instead, as they announced at the opening ceremony, a record number of 2200 riders had raised a record $14.2 million dollars.
+If all the riders had only raised the minimum the event would have raised only $6.6 million or so, and the organizers acknowledged that such an amount wouldn’t be enough to justify the expense of the event.
+But, as they announced at the opening ceremony, it turns out that a record number of 2200 riders had actually raised a record $14.2 million dollars.
 The ride may have been expensive to underwrite, but by underwriting it so that these 2200 riders could have a chance to take on this challenge, in exchange the beneficiaries got all these people to channel many, many more millions into their budgets.
 (Note: as I write this, my own fundraising total has surpassed the minimum to reach $3805, and I expect it to continue to grow a bit through the end of July.)

 In fact it is important that the organizers didn’t try to cut corners.
 It is a huge operation to have what essentially amounts to a small town migrate incrementally down the coast, and the people doing the pedaling need a lot of support to do it.
-It’s why the AIDS Lifecycle has such traction for riders like me, because there’s really no other good, safe way to do a ride like this without the support AIDS Lifecycle offers.
+It’s why the AIDS Lifecycle has such traction for riders like me, because there’s really no other good, safe way to do a ride like this without the support the organized ride offers.

 For further illustration of what orientation day was like, see this Storify page of curated pictures and tweets.